 Christmas shopping can be stressful.
 But relax.
 We've put together a list of high streets just a hop skip and a jump from some of our favourite canals and rivers.
 So if it all gets too much, you can escape the crowds and clear your head by the calming water.

 Our canals and rivers flow through hundreds of cities, towns and villages along the 2,000 mile network.
-The great thing about visiting one of these locations for your Christmas shopping is that whenever you feel the need for a break from the Christmas chaos you can escape to the water.
-You can relax and unwind while your kids can get some fresh air and maybe even feed the ducks (as long as it's not bread of course).
+The great thing about visiting one of these places for your Christmas shopping is that whenever you feel the need to escape the Christmas chaos, you can relax and unwind by the waterside.
+While your kids can get some fresh air and maybe even feed the ducks (as long as it's not bread of course).

 Why not combine one of the biggest Christmas markets in the country with the country's biggest canal city?
 Make for the towpath and make your shopping experience better by water.
 Birmingham City Centre's regneration has seen the central shopping districts merge with modern shopping malls, cafes and bars along its waterways.
 Just one of 13 distinct canals that make up the Birmingham Canal Navigations, the New Main Line Canal is bang in the heart of the city.
 Check out the stretch between the Mailbox at the Gas Street End and Brindley Place.

 Berkhamsted, nestled alongside the Grand Union Canal in Hertfordshire, is a great destination for anyone who likes browsing.
 Its picturesque high street boasts several antique shops, perfect for picking up a thoughtful gift and there are plenty of gift shops too.
 If you visit on a Saturday there's a bustling street market and when you're done with shopping there are a number of cosy cafes or canalside pubs where you can get a drink and a bite to eat before heading home.